-America’s Racial Contract Is Killing Us
+The Coronavirus Was an Emergency Until Trump Found Out Who Was Dying

 Public-health restrictions designed to contain the outbreak were deemed absurd.
 They seemed, in Carlson’s words, “mindless and authoritarian,” a “weird kind of arbitrary fascism.”
 To restrict the freedom of white Americans, just because nonwhite Americans are dying, is an egregious violation of the racial contract.
 The wealthy luminaries of conservative media have sought to couch their opposition to restrictions as advocacy on behalf of workers, but polling shows that those most vulnerable to both the disease and economic catastrophe want the outbreak contained before they return to work.

-Although the full picture remains unclear, researchers have found that majority-black counties “account for more than half of coronavirus cases and nearly 60 percent of deaths.”
-The disproportionate burden that black and Latino Americans are bearing is in part a direct result of their overrepresentation in professions where they risk exposure, and of a racial gap in wealth and income that has left them more vulnerable to being laid off.
+Although the full picture remains unclear, researchers have found that disproportionately-black counties “account for more than half of coronavirus cases and nearly 60 percent of deaths.”* The disproportionate burden that black and Latino Americans are bearing is in part a direct result of their overrepresentation in professions where they risk exposure, and of a racial gap in wealth and income that has left them more vulnerable to being laid off.
 Black and Latino workers are overrepresented among the essential, the unemployed, and the dead.

 This is a very old and recognizable story—political and financial elites displaying a callous disregard for the workers of any race who make their lives of comfort possible.
 But in America, where labor and race are so often intertwined, the racial contract has enabled the wealthy to dismiss workers as both undeserving and expendable.
 White Americans are also suffering, but the perception that the coronavirus is largely a black and brown problem licenses elites to dismiss its impact.
 In America, the racial contract has shaped the terms of class war for centuries; the COVID contract shapes it here.

-Note: *Correction: An earlier version of this piece misdescribed a study showing disproportionately black counties were responsible for over half of coronavirus cases in the United States by describing those counties as “majority black.”
-We regret the error.